- Where is Raja Ampat?

 Where does the money I pay for the expedition go

-The majority of the money you paid will go to the day to day running of the project you are on, accommodation, food, fuel and local staff wages.
+The majority of the money you paid, will go to the day to day running of the project you are on, accommodation, food, fuel, local staff wages and so on.
 A proportion of it will also go to the community projects you're involved in while on the expedition.
-So your money may help buy new school books for the local children, building materials for the new community center or vaccinations to protect the villagers against many otherwise deadly diseases.
+So your money may help buy new school books for the local children, building materials for the new community center or dental hygiene products for the kids dental hygiene project.

 At Barefoot Conservation we are a true believer in transparency.
 We want you to know that your money is going directly to the people that need it and that you really are making a difference.